Back in 1998, at age 26, I started my first business called, Cool Beans Publishing.

 But first, you have to allow yourself to dream at all.

 Help me with my dream.
-If you’re looking for a fun, suspenseful read this holiday season, or a gift for a favorite kid aged 8 to 108, check out The Contenders.
-And while you’re at, check out my awesome stickers too.
+If you’re looking for a fun, suspenseful read, or a gift for a favorite friend or relative aged 8 to 108, go to my shop and check out The Contenders–it just might be the perfect book for you.